ourworldventures/ourworld_books_OLD/docs/feasibility_study/src/project_description.md

 * An incubation hub to empower the development of further digital services to run on top of the TSIP platform and further empower and uplift the community of Tanzania.
 Such examples include:
     * Virtual healthcare delivery
-    * Virtual education curriculum
+    * Online education curriculum
+    * Agriculture improvements through data ownership
     * Digital banking
-    * etc
+    * and much, much, much more possibilities